Rwanda Gorilla Tours

 Susa Agorilla family

-It is known as one of the most famous groups in Volcanoes National Park, owing to Dian Fossey studies of 1967 to 1985.
+It is known as one of the most famous groups in Volcanoes National Park, owing to Dian Fossey’s studies from 1967 to 1985.
 Before splitting, it was the largest group with over 42 members in 2008.
 It was named after Susa River because that’s the location where it was first spotted.
 The group further lost its members in 2014 when Igisha left with over 23 gorillas.

 Umubano gorilla family